September 10, 2021

 You should also talk to your doctor about any family history of prostate cancer to help with choosing the best next steps for you.

-If you or someone you know has been recently diagnosed with prostate cancer, our team at Affiliated Oncologists is here to help.
-We provide quality education and resources so that patients just like you can make the most informed decisions about the best next steps.
-Request an appointment with one of our prostate cancer specialists located in the south Chicago suburbs including Chicago Ridge, Mokena, Hazel Crest, Palos Heights, New Lenox, Orland Park and Oak Lawn, IL.
+We want you to make the most informed decision about the best next steps for you.
+Request an appointment with one of our prostate cancer doctors located in the south Chicago suburbs including Chicago Ridge, Mokena, Hazel Crest, Palos Heights, Orland Park and Oak Lawn, IL.

 Categories: Prostate Cancer